al3xtjames/Gigabyte-GA-Z77X-macOS-Install/README.md

 # Gigabyte GA-Z77X DSDT Patch

-Support files for Gigabyte 7 Series motherboards running OS X 10.9+.
+Support files for running OS X 10.9+ on Gigabyte 7 Series motherboards.

 These support files can help you configure the post-installation process on Gigabyte 7 Series motherboards.
 The current repository uses custom SSDTs for each motherboard along with the GA-Z77X.sh post-installation script to create a working OS X installation.